 What Is the Safe Zone?

 The safe zone is the area inside the trim line where you should place your most important information and graphics.
-We also call it the margin or the inset.
-It can also account for the gutter, or middle, of the publication and how easy it will be to see content in the centre of a magazine spread.
+It is also referred to as the margin or the inset.
+Additionally, it can explain the gutter, or centre, of the publication and the ease of viewing content in the middle of a magazine spread.
+Anything beyond this area runs the risk of being cut off.

 To create a safe zone in your design software, you can use guides, rulers, or grids to mark the boundaries of the safe zone.
 You can also use templates that already have the safe zone marked for you.
 Make sure that all your text, logos, images, and other elements are within the safe zone and do not touch or cross the trim line.